 Vinyl resin is a hybrid of epoxy and polyester.
 It is typically used where extreme corrosion resistance is needed as that is the primary benefit of this resin.
-It is similar in cost to epoxy resin.
+It is similar in cost to epoxy resin can find on this page.
 Since it has polyester properties, it also has the same drawbacks, including noxious odors and cancer causing VOCs.
 However, there are some vinyl resins currently in development that contain no VOCs or cancer causing styrene.
 Vinyl resin is also prone to shrinking as it cures.

 3. Epoxy Resin